snjv1/NEWS_APP/README.md

 with help of Volley and Glide Library which open News in Custom Tabs.

-my name is SANJEEV SONI
+my name is SANJEEV SON

+edited